femigolu/giles-interop-user-private-discovery/draft-party-mimi-user-private-discovery.md

   repeated bytes hash_key = 1;
 }

-// PirParams represents the paramaters of a PIR scheme instance.
+// PirParams represents the parameters of a PIR scheme instance.

 message PirParams {
   // The number of levels of recursion used in the PIR scheme.